nicolaroberts/nicolaroberts.github.io/_posts/2016-01-01-r-packages-part-3.md

 ## S4 classes and methods

-If defining new S4 classes and methods, add the `methods` package to the Imports field in DESCRIPTION, and include the following in `<pkgname>.R`.
+If defining new S4 classes and methods, add the `methods` package to the Imports field in DESCRIPTION, and include the following in `<pkgname>.R`:
 {% highlight r %}
 #' @import methods
 NULL
 {% endhighlight %}

 Define a new class as shown below.
 The class name should use UpperCamelCase.
 The slots can be of type `ANY` (no type restriction), a base type, S4 class, or S3 class registered with `setOldClass()`.
-Other useful arguments to `setClass` are: `contains` for class inheritance; `validity` for object testing; and `prototype` to define default slot values.
-To enable class inheritance from another package, use `@importClassesFrom pkg ClassA`.
+To allow multiple classes in a slot, use `setClassUnion()`.
+The validity argument is a function of the object returning TRUE or FALSE.
+Other useful arguments to `setClass` are `contains` for class inheritance, and `prototype` to define default slot values.
+For class inheritance from another package, use `@importClassesFrom pkg ClassA` (add package to Imports field in DESCRIPTION).
 If you want others to extend your class, `@export` it; if you want others to create instances of the class but not extend it, just `@export` the constructor function.

 {% highlight r %}
-#' An example S4 class
+#' An example S4 class for members of The Beatles
 #'
-#' @slot slota An example character value
-#' @slot slotb An example numeric value
-#' @slot slotc An example list value
+#' @slot name First name
-setClass("ClassName",
+#' @slot ranking Your ranking of favourites, from 1-4
+setClass("BeatlesMember",
          slots = list(
-		slota = "character",
+             name = "character",
-		slotb = "numeric",
-		slotc = "list"))
+             ranking = "numeric"),
+         validity = function(object) {
+             is_valid <- TRUE
+             if (! object@name %in% c("John", "Paul", "George", "Ringo")) {
+                 is_valid <- FALSE
+                 message("Name is not one of John, Paul, George, or Ringo") }
+             if (! object@ranking %in% 1:4) {
+                 is_valid <- FALSE
+                 message("Ranking must be 1, 2, 3 or 4")
+             }
+             return(is_valid)
+         })

-# Constructor function for users to create an instance
+# Constructor function
-#' Create an instance of ClassName
+#' Create an instance of BeatlesMember
 #'
+#' @param name First name of Beatle's member
-#' Description of ClassName
+#' @param ranking Your ranking of favourites, from 1-4
 #'
-#' @param a Some character value
-#' @param b Some numeric value
-#' @param c Some list value
-#'
 #' @export
 #'
 #' @examples
-#' classname(a='test', b=1, c=list(foo=3, bar=4))

-classname <- function(a, b, c){
+#' beatles_member('John', 1)
+beatles_member <- function(name, ranking){
-	ans <- new('ClassName', slota=a, slotb=b, slotc=c)
+    ans <- new("BeatlesMember", name=name, ranking=ranking)
     return(ans)
 }
 {% endhighlight %}

+Functions of S4 classes may be written as "regular" functions, or as S4 methods dispatched via a generic function.
+As a general rule, write S4 generics and methods if the function is a common task that could have multiple class-specific implementations, e.g. plot, append, sort, unique.
+Setters and getters are also convenient as S4 methods.
+In contrast, if the function is highly specific to your package just implement it as a regular function (checking the input has the correct class).

 A generic function dispatches a method implementation specific to the class of the argument.
-To define a method for an S4 class, the generic function must first be defined.
-If it has already been defined in another package (e.g. `BiocGenerics`), then use that pre-existing definition by including the roxygen comment `#' @importMethodsFrom pkg GenericA` above your method definition.
-If you want a newly defined generic to be publically usable, `@export` it.
+The generic function must be defined *before* the method.
+If it has already been defined in another package (e.g. `BiocGenerics`), then use that pre-existing definition by including the roxygen comment `#' @importMethodsFrom pkg GenericA` above your method definition (and add package to Imports field in DESCRIPTION).
+To define a new generic, use the `setGeneric` function, and possibly `@export` it to users.

+To define a method, use the `setMethod` function as shown below, with the argument name/s to the function exactly matching the argument name/s in the generic (even if it was defined by someone else). `@export` every method, and possibly use `@describeIn` to merge documentation with the class or the generic.

 {% highlight r %}
-# only set the generic like this if it does not already exist
-#' do method
-#' @param x input of some class, e.g. ClassName
-#' @seealso class?ClassName
-setGeneric("methodname", function(x, ...) standardGeneric("methodname"))
-{% endhighlight %}

-Must `@export` every method.
-The argument name/s to `function` in `setMethod` must match the argument name/s in the generic.
-For a pre-defined generic, just type the name to see what the argument names must be.
-Method documentation could go:

-* in the class - if you've written the class (use `@describeIn`)
-* in the generic - if you've written the generic (use `@describeIn`)
-* in its own file - if you've not written the class or generic

-{% highlight r %}
+#' @importMethodsFrom BiocGenerics as.data.frame
-#' @describeIn ClassName Method for this class
+#' @describeIn BeatlesMember convert to data.frame
-#' @param x Object of class ClassName
+#' @param x Object of class BeatlesMember
 #' @export
-setMethod("methodname",
+setMethod("as.data.frame",
-	signature = "ClassName",
+          signature = "BeatlesMember",
-	definition = function(x) {
+          definition = function(x, ...) {
-		print(x)
+              ans <- data.frame(name=x@name, ranking=x@ranking)
+              return(ans)
           })
 {% endhighlight %}

 Slots of an S4 object can be accessed (get and set) via `@` or `slot()`.
 However, this requires specific knowledge of the implementation (slot names).
 A better approach for the user is to define accessor methods for getting/setting data.
+Remember to check `validObject(x)==TRUE` before returning an object with a new slot value.

 {% highlight r %}
+# only set the generic like this if it does not already exist
+#' Get 'name' slot from S4 class
+#' @param x Object of S4 class with slot 'name'
-setGeneric("slota", function(x, ...) standardGeneric("slota"))
+setGeneric("name", function(x, ...) standardGeneric("name"))

-setMethod("slota", "ClassName", function(x) x@slota)
+#' @describeIn BeatlesMember get name value
+#' @export
+setMethod("name", "BeatlesMember", function(x) x@name)

+#' Set 'name' slot from S4 class
+#' @param x Object of S4 class with slot 'name'
-setGeneric("slota<-", function(x, value) standardGeneric("slota<-"))
+setGeneric("name<-", function(x, value) standardGeneric("name<-"))

-setReplaceMethod("slota",
-	"ClassName",
+#' @describeIn BeatlesMember set name value
+#' @param value replacement value
+#' @export
+setReplaceMethod("name",
+                 "BeatlesMember",
                  function(x, value) {
-		x@slota <- value
+                     x@name <- value
-		return(x)
+                     if (validObject(x)) return(x)
                  })
 {% endhighlight %}

-### Load order
+A special method called `show` controls how the object is printed to console when the object name is typed by itself.
+Note that the `show` generic is provided by the `methods` package.

+{% highlight r %}
+setMethod("show",
+          "BeatlesMember",
+          function(object) {
+              cat("Object of class", class(object), "\n")
+              cat(" name:", object@name, "\n")
+              cat(" ranking:", object@ranking, "\n")
+          })
+{% endhighlight %}

-When working with S4, the code must be loaded in the order: classes, generic, methods+other.
+When working with S4, the code must be loaded in the order: classes, generics, methods+other.
 The default is for R package code to load alphabetically by file name.
 To ensure classes and generics are loaded first, they could be placed in files `aaa-classes.R` and `aaa-generics.R` respectively.
 Alternatively, use the `@include` roxygen tag at the top of a file to list all the other source code files that should be loaded beforehand.
-This information gets collected up and used to set the `Collates` field in DESCRIPTION (specifies a non-default load order).
+This information is used to set the `Collates` field in DESCRIPTION (specifies a non-default load order).